Disability and Dyslexia: what to expect

 - Agreeing the adjustments and support needed to remove these barriers.

-- Creating an Individual Support Agreement (ISA).
+- Creating an Individual Support Agreement (ISA) (PDF 731KB).
 An ISA sets out the adjustments you need for your studies.
 For example, additional time for assignments.
 You and your Disability Adviser will agree who the ISA will be shared with.